mpichler94/advent-of-code-kotlin/README.md

 I will not give any specific version constraints, but would recommend at least version 1.8.

-The library is not yet available on Maven so you need to checkout or download the repository and add the source files to your project manually.
+The library is not yet available on Maven, so you need to check out or download the repository and add the source files to your project manually.

 Puzzle inputs are different for each user, so the library needs your session token to get the puzzle inputs for your specific user.
 You can get the session token from your browser cookies after you are logged in on https://adventofcode.com.
 Check this [post from Stackexchange](https://superuser.com/a/1114501) for help.
 Then you need to create a file with path `~/.config/adventofcode/token` containing the session token without whitespace or newlines.
 On Windows, the path will be `C:\User\<username>\.config\adventofcode\token`.

 To use the library, implement a class containing the solution for a puzzle and create a `Day` object in the `main` function.
 This is shown in the following